MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_02_Administering_local_systems_using_PowerShell.md

 ### Task 4: Verify and test the changes

 1. On **LON-SVR1**, verify the changes to the network configuration.
-2. Test the connection to **LON-DC1**, and then note the difference in the test speed.
+2. Test the connection to **LON-DC1**, and note the difference in the time it takes to receive the response.

 ### Exercise 2 results